openspending/fiscal-data-package/README.md

 Budget Data Package is an open technical specification for government budget and spending data.
 It is a lightweight and user-oriented specification, intended to eliminate the technical friction experienced by researchers and journalists working with existing financial data.

-This repository contains the current version of the Budget Data Package spec.

 ## Getting started

 `specification.md` contains a full RFC-style specification for the Budget Data Package format.